Multimodal Big 6: AI-Powered Literacy Activities for K-12

-How to use this chart
+How to Use this Page

 - Read the short activity idea in a square.